SvenGroot/JumboCore/doc/UserGuide/DfsFeatures.md

 (file/directory created/deleted/moved, a block appended, etc.) the NameServer writes an entry to its edit log describing the operation, before comitting the change to the in-memory namespace.

-When the NameServer starts, it replays all the entries in the log to recreate the namespace when the NameServer was last stopped.
+When the NameServer starts, it replays all the entries in the log to recreate the namespace from when the NameServer was last stopped.

 Because the log file can get quite large, this increases the startup time for the NameServer.
 To